ayomawdb/ayomaonline.com/_posts/2019-07-11-colombo-white-hat-security-ctf001-walk-through.md

   - CTF
 ---

 [Colombo White Hat Security](https://www.meetup.com/Colombo-White-Hat-Security/){:target="_blank"} is a group focused on sharing security knowledge with Sri Lankan security enthusiasts and professionals.

 One objective of this group is to recognize and bring together the individuals interested in security domain and providing them more visibility within the community.
-This CTF is a part of that effort.
+This CTF is a part of such effort.

-The other intention was purely to give an opportunity to do some hands-on hacking so that all the participants can learn at least few things out of it.
+The other intention of the CTF is to give an opportunity to do some hands-on hacking so that all the participants can learn at least few things out of it.

 For the first CTF, we had exactly **150 players**.
 There were **20 flags** hidden in the system.